Co-doing it right with GitHub

 into upstream as you do not have write access to original repository.
 However, you can fetch from upstream using following

 It’ll fetch whatever is changed in the master branch of original repo, but remember it’ll not add those changes to your repo, you’ll have to run following command right after above command to see the changes that were made in upstream.

 git merge upstream/master

 What this command does is that, it merges, whatever is in the upstream’s master branch, into your current working branch (note the phrase “current working branch”).
-But what if you want to fetch the changes and merge it directly? you can do it with single command (although not recommended).
+But what if you want to fetch the changes and merge it directly?
+You can do it with single command (although not recommended).

 git pull upstream [branch name you want to merge with]

 Another important thing to keep in mind while working with forked projects is that never make changes into your own master branch, since it has to stay always in sync with master of upstream.
-Because when your pull request gets rejected for some or the other reason, your master branch will have changes which do not exist in upstream, and that will cause conflicts (merge conflicts, in official terms) and you’ll no longer be able to sync your repo with upstream.
-So following is the ideal flow:
+Because when your pull request gets rejected for some or the other reason, your master branch will have changes which do not exist in upstream, and that will cause conflicts (merge conflicts, in official terms) and you’ll no longer be able to sync your repository with upstream.
+So following is the ideal workflow:

 git fetchfollowed by

 git mergeand keep your repository up-to-date with upstream.

 - Create a new branch in your own repository and work on it.